Mandatory Directive for Construction Projects – PDF:

 - Cleaning After Positive Case Identified

 within the last 48 hours, any location where the infected worker was known to have been present must be

 - General Contractor is Responsible for Ensuring the Jobsite is Operated Safely Following All Legal

 - The General Contractor’s responsibility for ensuring jobsite compliance under this paragraph 4 does not,

 - Designated COVID-19 Supervisor(s)

 Distancing Protocol with all workers and other persons at the jobsite.
 The General Contractor is

 - The COVID-19 Supervisor must monitor and ensure implementation at the jobsite of all requirements in

 - Seal Off Area of Construction Project from Other Parts of Occupied Sites

 occurs within an occupied residential or commercial building, all of the following rules apply:

 - Work areas must, to the extent feasible, be sealed off from the remainder of the building (and from the

 - If possible, workers must access the work area from entry/exit door(s) different from the entry/exit

 - Available windows and/or doors must be used to ventilate the work area during the workday and any other

 - If residents or occupants have access to the work area between workdays, the work area must be cleaned

 - Every effort must be taken to minimize contact between workers and residents or occupants, including

 - Personal Protective Equipment (PPE)

-- Social Distancing, Sanitizing, and other Measures
+- Social Distancing and other Measures

 - The General Contractor must:

-- Stagger shifts, breaks, and trade-specific work as necessary to reduce density and allow for
+- This may require staggering shifts, breaks, and trade-specific work as necessary to reduce density and allow for

 - Eliminate or resolve “choke points” and “high-risk areas” where workers are unable to maintain

 - If possible, ensure workers eat their meals and take their breaks outdoors, and maintain social

 - Prohibit gatherings of any size on the jobsite (except for meetings required by this Directive),

 - Cal-OSHA requires employers to provide water.
 Water must be provided in single-serve containers.